 The Center has a defined contribution retirement plan covering substantially all employees who meet certain eligibility requirements.
 The amounts contributed to the plan are a fixed percentage of a participant's defined compensation.
-Expense relating to the retirement plan amounted to \$135,156 for the year ended January 31, 2015.
+Expense relating to the retirement plan amounted to \$0 and \$135,156 for the year ended January 31, 2016 January 31, 2015, respectively.